DamoM73/turtle_vid_tute/lesson_1_script.md

 In line `6` we use `window.setup(500,500)` to set the size of window as 500 pixels wide, by 500 pixels high.

 > What's a pixel?
-Well, you screen is made up of thousand of little dots, if you look really close at your screen you might see them.
+Well, your screen is made up of thousand of little dots, if you look really close at your screen you might see them.
 You might read that a screen is 1920 x 1080.
 This is talking about pixels, it means the screen is 1,920 pixel wide and 1,080 pixels high.
 We'll learn more about pixels latter in the course.

 For our current purposes, pixels are our measurement of movement on the screen, so `forward(100)` is actually saying move forward 100 pixels.